-The American is the upcoming star in the women's game, who has already tasted Major success.
+The American is the upcoming star in the women's game, who has already tasted Major and Olympic success.

 Hailing from an extremely competitive sporting family, Nelly Korda was always destined to compete at the highest level whatever endeavour she chose and she is on track to claim the family bragging rights as the best of a very fine bunch.

 Her parents Petr and Regina were both professional tennis players, with Petr winning the 1998 Australian Open.

 Her elder sister Jessica is an accomplished performer on the LPGA, with multiple wins and appearances for Team USA, while younger brother Sebastian competes on the ATP.